oSoWoSo/disroot-howto/pages/10.DisHub/02.Channels/02.Profiles/docs.en.md

 Returning to your channel home page you will see that a post notifying others of your new profile pic has been automatically posted.

 You can also customize the cover photo.
-From the **Profile Tools** dropdown menu, select **Change cover photo**.
+From the **Profile Tools** drop-down menu, select **Change cover photo**.

 ![Profile edit2](en/EditProfile.gif)

-If you'd like to meet people that share some general interests with you, please take a moment and add some **Keywords** to your profile, such as "music, linux, photography" or whatever.
+If you'd like to meet people that share some general interests with you, please take a moment and add some **Keywords** to your profile, such as "music, Linux, photography" or whatever.
 You can add as many keywords as you like.
 To do so click on the **Miscellaneous** tab and add the keywords in **Keywords used in directory listings**.

 ![Profile_keywords](en/Profile_keywords.png)